 - Last but not least, your own fat-derived stem cells can prevent premature heart muscle cell death.

-Cardiac stem cell treatment at Okyanos is a minimally invasive, same-day outpatient procedure very similar to an angioplasty.
+Stem cell therapy for chronic heart disease at Okyanos is a minimally invasive, same-day outpatient procedure very similar to an angioplasty.
 Though recovery can and does vary from patient to patient, our protocols are designed and carried out with the goal of keeping “downtime” to a minimum.
 A general overview of the procedure is as follows:

-- The unique blend of stem and regenerative cells which exist in the adipose tissue are then isolated and prepared utilizing an EU-approved, closed/sterile, fully automated CGMP cell processing system.
+- The unique blend of stem and regenerative cells which exist in the adipose tissue are then isolated and prepared utilizing a closed/sterile, fully automated CGMP cell processing system.

-- Following a period of approximately 2-2 ½ hours of rest and recovery, adult stem and regenerative cells are delivered into the myocardium (heart muscle) via a catheter inserted in the groin.
-Cells may also be delivered intravenously to address the systemic factors relating to cardiovascular disease.
-This combination of IV and direct injection is a standard technique developed by doctors at Okyanos.
-Direct myocardium injections are performed using our state-of-the art Phillips bi-plane cath lab and advanced imaging system.
+- Following a period of approximately 2-2 ½ hours of rest and recovery, a regenerative cell concentrate is then delivered to the heart via infusion into the coronary sinus.
+In addition, cells may be delivered intravenously to address the systemic factors relating to cardiovascular disease.
+This combination of IV and direct infusion is a standard technique developed by doctors at Okyanos.
+Cardiac infusions are performed using our state-of-the art Phillips bi-plane cath lab and advanced imaging system.

-To learn more about Okyanos Cardiac Cell Therapy for cardiovascular disease or heart failure, contact a Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).
+To learn more about stem cell therapy for heart disease and heart failure, contact a Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).

 Schaper, W. (2011, October 20).
 Collateral Vessels Reduce Mortality.
 European Heart Journal, 33(5), 564-566, from http://eurheartj.oxfordjournals.org/content/early/2011/10/20/eurheartj.ehr385